zhongl/scala-with-cats/src/pages/type-classes/anatomy.md

 ## Anatomy of a Type Class

+Let's now look at how type classes are implemented.
-There are three important components to the type class pattern: the type class itself, which defines an interface, type class instances, which implement the type class for particular types, and the methods that use type classes.
+There are three important components to a type class: the type class itself, which defines an interface, type class instances, which implement the type class for particular types, and the methods that use type classes.